BDunnCode/cloud-project-two/README.md

 - Python Virtual Environment
 	- Self-contained Python setup

-# 📜 Network Diagrams
+# 📜 Diagrams

 ![VPC Visual Diagram](vpc-visual-diagram.png)

 ![VPC Text Diagram](vpc-text-diagram.png)

+# 🏗️ Design Rationale

+The intent with this project was to recreate the prior project while utilizing boto3 and python instead of the bash scripting language.

+That project created a VPC that resembled a professional network using the AWS free tier.

-# 🔧 Process & Steps
+# 🔧 Setup

 ## Prerequisites